mmistakes/minimal-mistakes/_drafts/zio-kafka.md

 The above code introduces many concepts.
 So, let's analyze them one at a time.

 First, a `CommitableRecord[K, V]` wraps the official Kafka class `ConsumerRecord[K, V]`.
 Basically, Kafka associates with every message a lot of metadata represented as a `ConsumerRecord`:

 ```scala
 // Zio-kafka library code
 final case class CommittableRecord[K, V](record: ConsumerRecord[K, V], offset: Offset)
 ```

-A critical piece of information is the `offset` of the message, which represents its position inside the topic partition.
-A consumer commits an offset within a consumer group after it successfully processed a message, marking that all the messages with a lower offset have been read yet.
+A critical piece of information is the `offset` of the message, which represents its position inside the topic partition. **A consumer commits an offset within a consumer group after it successfully processed a message, marking that all the messages with a lower offset have been read yet**.

 As the subscription object takes a list of topics, a consumer can subscribe to many topics.
 In addition, we can use a pattern to tell the consumer which topics to subscribe to.
 Imagine we have a different topic for the updates of every single match.
 Hence, the names of the topics should reflect this information, for example, using a pattern like `"updates|ITA-ENG"`.
 If we want to subscribe to all the topics associated with a match of the Italian football team, we can do the following: